The African Team of the Year for 2019 could and probably would win; the Premier League, Champions League and even the World Cup.

 The Senegalese centre-back is imperious and could well be on his way to the Premier League soon with his Napoli side struggling this season.

 Achraf Hakimi makes up the back-line after seriously impressing at Borussia Dortmund.

 The Spanish-born Moroccan is on a two-year loan deal from Real Madrid and the German side will be keen to hang on to him long-term.

 A defence no forward would fancy their chances against.

 There was some debate online over Idrissa Gueye’s inclusion with Wilfried Ndidi being key to Leicester City’s impressive season.

 Everton’s form since Gueye’s departure shows how crucial his work in the middle of the park was.

 He is joined by Riyad Mahrez and Hakim Ziyech, both technically gifted and tricky wingers.

-Ziyech is still at Ajax despite huge interest in the summer after he scored 21 goals in 49 games for the Dutch side last season.
+Ziyech is on his way to Chelsea after he scored 21 goals in 49 games for his Ajax side in the 18/19 season.

 Mahrez blows hot and cold at Man City but has featured in three out of the last four CAF Team of the Years.